 Mackinac Island Lilac Festival

-Fourth of July on Mackinac
+Fourth of July on Mackinac Island

 There are many places to see fireworks on July 4.
 But there’s only one where you can watch a fireworks display and participate in the prestigious W.T.
 Rabe Stone Skipping Contest on the same day.
-On the Fourth of July each year Mackinac hosts the world championship of stone skipping, attracting the sport’s world-record holders as well as regular Joes who want to give it a shot.
-It’s one of the reasons Coastal Living magazine named Mackinac one of the Best Little Beach Towns to Visit in Summer.
+On the Fourth of July each year Mackinac Island hosts the world championship of stone skipping, attracting the sport’s world-record holders as well as regular Joes who want to give it a shot.
+It’s one of the reasons Coastal Living magazine named Mackinac Island one of the Best Little Beach Towns to Visit in Summer.

 Mackinac Island Fudge Festival